kiva/aries-guardianship-agency/doc/GOVERNANCE.md

 ## Data structure
 There are one or more objects at the top-level.

 `default` is required.
-The key of `all` will be applied to any request not found in the policy.
+The key of `all` specifies what value will be applied to permission request not found in the policy.
+If `all` is missing, it will be created with the value of `deny`.

 Policies are defined as a top-level object.
-In this example below, there is another top-level section called `Permissive`.
 The name is user defined.
-The object `Permissive` must conform to the following structure:
+Policies must conform to the following structure.

 ```json
  [name] : {